U

 Transparent Breakdown

-• • Setup costs (patterns / training / packaging)
+• • Setup costs such as patterns / training / packaging

 • • QC checkpoints allocation